Taweilo/mall-customer-segmentation/README.md

 ## Repository structure
 ```
 ├── Image
-│   ├── evaluation.jpg                           <- model summary table used in the README
+│   ├── Elbow Method.jpg                           <- model summary table used in the README
-│   ├── heatmap.jpg                              <- heatmap image used in the README
+│   ├── ..jpg                              <- heatmap image used in the README
 │   ├── lr summary table.jpg                     <- linear regression model summary table used in the README
 │   ├── original dataset.jpg                     <- original dataset image used in the README
 │   ├── pairplot.jpg                             <- pairplot of different variables used in the README